mpsterprod/Blender-CSGO-Rigger/README.md

 * 8 Physics Collision - import collision model (`only for SMD method`)
 * 9 Max Files Export - max folders in import path for export
 * 10 Start Export!

+# Warning
+This tool does not import or export animation/ only for static models!